jef-fortunahamid/GreenspotGrocerDBDesign/README.md

 - Can the design handle future scaling needs?
 - How can the design be verified?

+*All data related to the case study were obtained from Coursera.*

 ## Techniques
 To accomplish this tasks, I will use various SQL features, including:
 - `CREATE TABLE`